Lae Botanic Gardens: Papua New Guinea Forest Research Institute

 The Forest Research Institute is located on Huon Road in the grounds of the Botanical Gardens.
 The building was donated by the Government of Japan as a symbol of friendship and cooperation in 1989 .The Forest Research Institute is a government agency that conducts research on the sustainable management and wise resource utilization of forest resources.
 The Forest Research Institute also provides a scientific basis for the management of PNG’s forest resources through research activities.

 Papua New Guinea National Herbarium

 The Herbarium was established in the 1940s and is the largest plant specimen collection in Papua New Guinea with about 300,000 specimens including 2335 type specimens.
 There are 100,000 spirit collections.
 The Herbarium holds a representative plant collection from the neighboring regions such as the Indonesian provinces, the Solomon Islands, Western Indonesia, Malaysia and Tropical Australia.

-The Herbarium also holds collections of a number of important collectors including Leonard John Brass, Lyndley Craven, J R Croft, Ruurd Dirk Hoogland, Andrée Millar, R Pullen, J C Saunders, Richard Schodde, Wayne Takeuchi and J S Womersley.
+The Herbarium also holds collections of a number of important collectors including Leonard John Brass, Lyndley Craven, Jim Croft, Ruurd Dirk Hoogland, Andrée Millar, R Pullen, J C Saunders, Richard Schodde, Wayne Takeuchi and J S Womersley.
 The herbarium ranks third in size in South East Asia.

 In recent years the Herbarium has been involved in data-basing and digitizing its collections.
 The Herbarium is collaborating with the National Herbarium of NSW on the project plants of Papua New Guinea.